 Since I finished University I have been under-employed for at least 18 months — depending on how you define underemployed.
 Although, luckily for me, being underemployed doesn’t mean that I am out on the streets.

-I graduated from my masters in 2009 and succeeded in getting a paid traineeship which lasted a year.
+I graduated with my master’s degree and succeeded in getting a paid traineeship which lasted a year.
 Since it was temporary I stayed with the zero-hour contract I had when completing my studies, just in case I couldn’t get anything when my traineeship finished.
 Since my traineeship finished I have been lucky enough to get further temporary positions in my field lasting 18 months in total.

 Despite this I have had months on end relying on my zero-hour contract, a job that doesn’t provide me with any challenge and I didn’t need to get my degree to get.
 Some of the time I get a few hours and manage to make ends meet and other times I can have weeks on end with no shifts.